zyndagj/tutorials/tutorials/containers_on_slurm/01-introduction.rst

 Examining the CUDA environment
 ###############################

-To start off, take a look at the CUDA environment outside of the container
+To start off, take a look at the CUDA environment outside of the container by running the `NVIDIA System Management Interface <https://docs.nvidia.com/deploy/nvidia-smi/index.html>`_ program (``nvidia-smi``).

 .. code-block:: shell